cosmos/ibc-rs/ci/cw-check/README.md

-CosmWasm is `std` targeting `wasm32-unknown-unknown` with `stable` rust which provides precompiled extensions `alloc/core/std` which has only features available in `wasmd` runner and passed `cosmwasm-check`
+CosmWasm is `std` targeting `wasm32-unknown-unknown` with `stable` rust which provides precompiled extensions `alloc/core/std` which has only features available in `wasmd` runner and passed `cosmwasm-check` (precompile extensions check and cosmwasm-check are not same set).